 Everyone knows that an online shop needs a homepage as well as category and product pages.
 We have taken a look around and collected 12 other pages that should not be missing from your online shop.
 Among them are 4 pages that should be especially interesting for large shops: the "About Us" page, the dealer search, the press page and the career section.
 Divided into the categories Service, Check-Out-Flow, Customer Area and Legal, we take a closer look at each subpage, explain its purpose, give tips on implementation and show practical examples.

-If you need help with your shopify store than feel free to contact us and we will gladly help you out.
+If you need help with your Shopify store than feel free to contact us and we will gladly help you out.
+Contact us

 Service comes first

 The first 7 of the pages presented are solely for customer service.
 These e-commerce sub-pages are not technically or legally necessary, but they build trust in a brand and thus strengthen customer loyalty.
 This is where you inform your customers about the company and its products.
 Even if these areas are not absolutely necessary, they contribute an important part to your web presence: They convey a certain image that creates recognition value and helps build customer loyalty.

 Nothing shapes a company's image better than an "About Us" page.
 This is where you introduce your brand and show personality.
 Tell about your vision and mission: why does the company exist in the first place and what do you create solutions for?
 An "About Us" page is a fabulous place to show your customers that you are authentic and completely behind what you do.
 It gives your customers the chance to remember your company and build a connection with you.